sergservis/Jails/documentation/docs/components/README.md

 ## Annotations

-`data-attribute` can be very verbose, you have to prefix your data attribute to do not collide with other components.
+`data-attributes` can be very verbose, you have to prefix your data attribute to do not collide with other components.
 Annotations on html solve that problem, it looks more elegant.
 Use it if you don't minify your html.

 ```html